 EDIC Candidacy exam

 In the first year, students must successfully pass a candidacy exam.
-The exam consists of a short write-up, a presentation, and a question and answer session in front of a committee including the thesis advisor(s) and two other faculty members.
-The write-up, the presentation and the exam are based on three publications collectively defining the background for the exam.
+The exam consists of a short write-up (the Research plan), a presentation, and a question and answer session in front of a committee including the thesis advisor(s) and two other faculty members.

 The Candidacy Exams are held in person on campus.